codio-content/Linux-Introduction/.guides/content/Listing-directory-contents-e045.md

 ## Let's list the `~/workspace` directory contents

-So we now that we are currently on the `/home/codio/workspace` because of the `pwd` command output.
+So we now know that we are currently on the `/home/codio/workspace`.
+The `pwd` command tells us that.

 __How do we list what's inside it?__